 Apophenia.
 Apophenia /æpɵˈfiːniə/ is the experience of perceiving patterns or connections in random or meaningless data.

 The term is attributed to Klaus Conrad by Peter Brugger, who defined it as the "unmotivated seeing of connections" accompanied by a "specific experience of an abnormal meaningfulness", but it has come to represent the human tendency to seek patterns in random information in general, such as with gambling and paranormal phenomena.
 Meanings and forms Selection bias - Wikipedia.
-Selection bias is the selection of individuals, groups or data for analysis in such a way that proper randomization is not achieved, thereby ensuring that the sample obtained is not representative of the population intended to be analyzed.
+Bias in a statistical analysis due to non-random selection Selection bias is the bias introduced by the selection of individuals, groups or data for analysis in such a way that proper randomization is not achieved, thereby ensuring that the sample obtained is not representative of the population intended to be analyzed.
 It is sometimes referred to as the selection effect.

 People display this bias when they gather or remember information selectively, or when they interpret it in a biased way.
-The effect is stronger for emotionally charged issues and for deeply entrenched beliefs.
 Simon Newcomb - Wikipedia.
 Simon Newcomb (March 12, 1835 – July 11, 1909) was a Canadian-American astronomer, applied mathematician and autodidactic polymath, who was Professor of Mathematics in the U.S.

 Navy and at Johns Hopkins.
 Though he had little conventional schooling, he made important contributions to timekeeping as well as other fields in applied mathematics such as economics and statistics in addition to writing a science fiction novel.
 The oldest human genome ever has been sequenced, and it could rewrite our history.
 Scientists have sequenced the oldest human DNA ever, extracted from 430,000-year-old samples of fossilised tooth and a thigh bones, found in Spain’s Sima de los Huesos, which translates to "pit of bones".